 - flowy palazzo pants

-I would also recommend bringing a reusable water bottle for Aruba, as the tap water is safe to drink!
+I would also recommend bringing a reusable water bottle, as the tap water in Aruba is safe to drink!
 I highly recommend the Hydro Flask because it is pretty lightweight and will keep your beverage cold for hours!

 And there you have it!
 All of the background and basics you need to plan for the perfect Aruba vacation.
 I hope that this complete Aruba travel guide helps you prepare for a great time on the island.